Cultural & Religious Perspectives

 Successful transplantation often is enhanced by the matching of organs between members of the same ethnic and racial group.
 For example, any patient is less likely to reject a kidney if it is donated by an individual who is genetically similar.
 Generally, people are genetically more similar to people of their own ethnicity or race than to people of other races.
 Cross-racial donations can and do happen with great success.
 However, a shortage of organs donated by minorities can contribute to death and longer waiting periods for transplants for minorities.

-Donor Network of Arizona encourages houses of worship to spread the message about organ, cornea and tissue donation.
+Donor Network of Arizona encourages houses of worship to spread the message about organ, eye and tissue donation.
 National Donor Sabbath, which occurs yearly in November, is a specific time set aside to celebrate life and renew religious support for organ and tissue donation.